 “Because hafnium is a major elemental constituent of zircon, it retains a memory of where the zircon formed.
 We found that the hafnium isotope composition of the young zircons is unlike any of the known Martian meteorites, which indicates that the young zircons come from a primitive reservoir that we did not know existed in the interior of Mars.”

 The hafnium isotope composition of the young zircons is similar to the most primitive objects in the Solar System, that is, chondrite meteorites.
 These chondrite meteorites are samples of asteroids that have never been modified since their formation.
 This implies that the deep interior of Mars has essentially not been modified since the formation of the planet.
 The existence of such a primitive reservoir is expected for a planet lacking plate tectonics.

-In contrast to Earth, where material formed at surface is continuously recycled into the interior by plate tectonics, the deep interior of Mars has remained unchanged since the birth of the planet and, as such, preservers its initial composition.
+In contrast to Earth, where material formed at the surface is continuously recycled into the interior by plate tectonics, the deep interior of Mars has remained unchanged since the birth of the planet and, as such, preserves its initial composition.

 Finally, the discovery that zircon may be abundant on the Martian surface may guide the future robotic exploration of the planet, especially in the framework of returning samples to Earth.
 Martin Bizzarro concluded, saying:

 “Our study makes clear that a return mission targeted at acquiring zircon-bearing samples will be of high scientific value towards understanding the geologic history of Mars.”

 Provided by: University of Copenhagen [Note: Materials may be edited for content and length.]